Skip to Content

 • Duration: 6 hours | Cost: USD 110.00 +

-Under the water, a sizable statue of Our Lady Guadalupe welcomes sea goers.
-Unique pearl jewelry is available for purchase during the tour.
-The pearl farm tour includes a lunch of cheeseburgers, grilled pineapple, and Mexican beer before the boat ride back to San Miguel.
+Afterward, visitors head to the turquoise waters to see the oyster hatchery, greeted by a large underwater statue of Our Lady Guadalupe.
+Unique pearl jewelry is available for purchase, and the tour includes a lunch of cheeseburgers, grilled pineapple, and Mexican beer.

 Final Thoughts